 Being a cargo pilot is a stable and rewarding career.
 Airplanes that are used in cargo flights are often the same airplanes that are used for major and regional airlines, but without the seats this time.
-Your training to become a cargo pilot is just the same as training to fly with passenger airlines.
-When flying for a cargo company such as FedEx or UPS you have many options to choose from for flying.
-You can either fly in smaller planes around your region or fly larger planes and have a chance to see the world.
+Your training to become a cargo pilot isj ust the same as training to fly with passenger airlines.
+When flying for a cargo company such as FedEX or UPS, you have many options to choose from for flying.
+You can either fly in smaller planes around your region, or fly larger planes with longer routes.

 4. Medical Pilot

 Medical pilots, also called EMS pilots, fly for various reasons.
-Being a medical pilot can be for multiple jobs.
-From organ transfers and deliveries, life flights, extreme medical emergencies, and even non-emergency patient transformation there are many jobs as a medical pilot.
-While you need to be calm as a pilot in all situations, it is especially important to stay calm in medical flights similar to how an emergency doctor stays calm in the ER.
+From organ transfers and deliveries, life flights, extreme medical emergencies and even non-emergency patient transportation, there are many jobs as a medical pilot.
+While as a pilot, you need to be calm in all situations, it is especially important to remain calm in medical flights similar to how an emergency doctor stays calm in the ER.
 Being a medical pilot can be very rewarding as you are flying to help someone’s life.

 5. Military Pilot

 While you may think all military pilots are sent into combat this is not necessarily true.
 These pilots are able to fly some of the most state of the art planes and other aircraft.
 There are over 200 careers in being a military pilot.
 Whether you want to get into humanity, computer science, missile and space, natural science, nursing and so much more, there are options for nearly everyone.

 Becoming a firefighter pilot is difficult, but very rewarding.
 These pilots need to be well trained, experienced, and knowledgeable to be able to safely put out a fire while flying.
 When firefighter pilots aren’t putting out fires, they have the ability to work in another job as a CFI, commercial pilot or even a private pilot.